MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Random.md

 `Get-Random`, it gets one or more randomly selected objects from the collection.

-Without parameters or input, a `Get-Random` command returns a randomly selected 32-bit unsigned integer between 0 (zero) and **Int32.MaxValue** (`0x7FFFFFFF`, `2,147,483,647`).
+Without parameters or input, a `Get-Random` command returns a randomly selected 32-bit unsigned integer between 0 (zero) and `[int32]::MaxValue`.

-By default, `Get-Random` generates cryptographically secure randomness using the [RandomNumberGenerator](/dotnet/api/system.security.cryptography.randomnumbergenerator) class.
+By default, `Get-Random` generates randomness using the [RandomNumberGenerator](/dotnet/api/system.security.cryptography.randomnumbergenerator) class.

 You can use the parameters of `Get-Random` to specify the minimum and maximum values, the number of objects returned from a collection, or a seed number.

 > [!CAUTION]
+> Be aware that the seed value could be set by other code in the same session, such as an imported
+> module.
+This seed value is used for the current command and for all subsequent `Get-Random`
+> commands in the current session until you use **SetSeed** again or close the session.
+You can't
+> reset the seed to its default value.
+>
-> Setting the seed deliberately results in non-random, repeatable behavior.
+> Deliberately setting the seed results in non-random, repeatable behavior.
 It should only be used
 > when trying to reproduce behavior, such as when debugging or analyzing a script that includes
 > `Get-Random` commands.
->
-> This seed value is used for the current command and for all subsequent `Get-Random` commands in
-> the current session until you use **SetSeed** again or close the session.
-You can't reset the seed
-> to its default value.

 ## EXAMPLES